 Party system

-The constitution enshrines the Communist Party as the “guiding force” in the state and society.
-Consequently, most societal entities operate under the aegis of the Communist Party.
-The labor confederation, women’s federation, smallholder farmers’ association, committees for the defense of the revolution organized by neighborhood blocks, and youth and student associations at various educational levels are the largest of these mass organizations.
-While they do advocate for some of the interests of their constituencies, they are ultimately controlled by the Communist Party.
-Although party leaders do not officially use the term “transmission belts” (associated with Leninism), they perceive these organizations as performing that function.
-Similarly, a variety of professional associations exist, which to some extent represent the interests of their members but also answer to and are under the control of the party leadership.
-Over the years, the smallholder farmers’ association (ANAP) has been fairly successful in lobbying for its members.
+The constitution enshrines the PCC as the supreme actor in the state and society.
+Consequently, societal entities operate under the aegis of the PCC.
+The labor confederation, women’s federation, smallholder farmers’ association, committees for the defense of the revolution (neighborhood block associations), veterans’ association, and youth and student associations at various educational levels are the largest of these mass organizations.
+While they advocate for some of their constituencies’ interests, they are ultimately controlled by the PCC.
+Although party leaders do not officially use the term “transmission belts” (associated with Leninism), they view these organizations as fulfilling that function.
+A variety of professional associations also exist that, to some extent, represent the interests of their members but also answer to and are under the control of the party leadership.
+In recent years, the leadership’s grip over the associations has tightened.
+Informal associations, such as those among filmmakers, have seen their operational space reduced and have in part been forced to dissolve.
+Over the years, the smallholder farmers’ association (ANAP) has been successful in lobbying for its members.
 Among the professional associations, the Union of Writers and Artists (UNEAC) has been the most outspoken.
-In terms of interest groups operating independently of the Communist Party, there is no coordination among them.
+Among interest groups operating independently of the PCC, there is no coordination.

-There are a few organizations that fall outside of this scheme.
-The most important is the Catholic Church, which has been given space for publications of limited circulation and has been allowed to host a small-business training program for entrepreneurs.
-On various occasions, the Catholic Church played a mediating role, such as in the release of political prisoners in 2010.
-But mostly, the Catholic and other churches seek to lobby on their own behalf.
-Moreover, they have become vocal about their conservative positions on gender issues, particularly in the run-up to the 2019 constitutional reform and the 2022 referendum on a new family code.
+There are a few organizations that fall outside this scheme.
+The most important is the Catholic Church, which has been given space for limited-circulation publications and has been allowed to host a small-business training program for entrepreneurs.
+On various occasions, the Catholic Church has played a mediating role, such as in the release of political prisoners in 2010 and 2025.
+But mostly, the Catholic Church and other churches seek to lobby on their own behalf or on so-called family issues.

 Interest groups